... views

 Actionable insights

-The raw data is as good as your judgment based on it is.
+The raw data is as good as your judgment based on it.
 Providing information alone is not enough, because computing should be left for computers, not people.
 Therefore, the way you display information should be humane.

 Here are a few ways to enrich the raw data with actionable insights: